Sharaal/screeps.com/develop/README.md

   defines some scenarios to decide the next activity.
 The role describes which is the next actual activity to do in the different scenarios

+#### Roles

+- Controller < 4:
+    - sourceAllrounder: Harvest a source and use the energy to transfer it to a spawn, extension or tower, build a structure or upgrade the controller
+    - sourceUpgrader: Harvest a source and upgrade the controller
+- Controller >= 4 with an energy storage:
+    - flagClaimer: Move to the "claim" flag and claim the room
+    - storageBuilder: Draw energy from the energy storage and build a structure
+    - storageCarrier: Pick up energy or draw it from the energy storage to transfer it to a spawn, extension, tower or energy storage
+    - storageSourcer: Harvest the source and drop the energy
+    - storageSpawnBuilder: Draw energy from the energy storage, keep it in mind and build the spawn in a room besides the own
+    - storageUpgrader: Draw energy from the energy storage and upgrade the controller

-### Activities
+#### Activities

-- buildConstructionSite: search the closest construction site, move to and build it
+- buildConstructionSite: Search the closest construction site, move to and build it
   - next if there is no more construction site
   - harvest if energy of creep is empty
-- buildSpawn: search a construction site which is a spawn, move to and build it
+- buildSpawn: Search a construction site which is a spawn, move to and build it
   - next if there is no more construction site which is a spawn
   - harvest if energy of creep is nearly empty
-- dropEnergy: drop all the energy of the creep
+- dropEnergy: Drop all the energy of the creep
   - harvest after dropping the energy
-- flagClaimNeutralController: search the flag named "claim" move to it and claim the controller of that room
+- flagClaimNeutralController: Search the flag named "claim" move to it and claim the controller of that room
   - next if the controller is claimed
-- harvestDroppedEnergy: search the next dropped energy, move to it and pick it up
+- harvestDroppedEnergy: Search the next dropped energy, move to it and pick it up
   - next if the energy of the creep is full
   - harvest if there is no more dropped energy
-- harvestEnergyStorage: search the next storage with energy available, move to it and draw energy
+- harvestEnergyStorage: Search the next storage with energy available, move to it and draw energy
   - next if the energy of the creep is full
   - harvest if there is no more energy in a storage
-- harvestHomeEnergyStorage: search the next storage with energy available, move to it, draw energy and keep it in memory
+- harvestHomeEnergyStorage: Search the next storage with energy available, move to it, draw energy and keep it in memory
   - next if the energy of the creep is full
   - harvest if there is no storage
-- harvestSource: search a random source (and save it forever in the creep memory to split the creeps more or less to all sources), move to it and harvest
+- harvestSource: Search a random source (and save it forever in the creep memory to split the creeps more or less to all sources), move to it and harvest
   - next if the energy of the creep is full
   - harvest if there is no more energy in the source
-- transferEnergyStorage: search the next storage with store capacity available, move to it and transfer energy
+- transferEnergyStorage: Search the next storage with store capacity available, move to it and transfer energy
   - next if there is no more capacity in a storage available
   - harvest if energy of creep is empty
-- transferStructure: search the next structure (spawn/extension > tower)
+- transferStructure: Search the next structure (spawn/extension > tower)
   with capacity available, move to it and transfer energy
   - next if there is no more capacity in a structure available
   - harvest if energy of creep is empty
 - upgradeController: Move to the room controller and upgrade it
   - next after the controller is upgraded one time
   - harvest if energy of creep is empty

+### Claiming

+1. Set a flag named "claim" in a neutral room besides an own room able to build a flagClaimer
+2. After claim the room create a spawn in that room besides an own room able to build a storageSpawnBuilder

 ## Towers